wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 # Registration Mechanism Overview

 The DHCPv6 protocol is used as the address registration protocol when a DHCPv6 server performs the role of an address registration server.
-This document introduces a new Address Registration (OPTION_ADDRESS_REG_ENABLE) option which indicates that the server supports the registration mechanism.
+This document introduces a new Address Registration (OPTION_ADDR_REG_ENABLE) option which indicates that the server supports the registration mechanism.
 Before registering any addresses, the client sends an Information-Request message and includes the Address Registration option code into the Option Request option (see Section 21.7 of {{!RFC8415}}).
 If the server supports the address registration, it includes an Address Registration option into its Reply message.